CopernicaMarketingSoftware/Documentation/Publisher/en/rest-put-rule-conditions.md

 ## PHP example

-The following example demonstrates how to use this method:
+The following example demonstrates how to use this method.
+This condition is a field condition, satisfied by anyone with the first name Bob.

 ```php
 // dependencies